HenryFPV/Drink-Announcer/README.md

 # Drink Announcer
- Makes announcer to drink up every once in a while
+ Makes an announcement to drink up every once in a while

 Need for this:
     python